starlake-ai/starlake/docs/docs/intro.md

 * Start watching your data being available as Tables in your warehouse.
 * Build aggregates using SQL, Jinja and YAML configuration files.

+You may use Sytarlake for Extract, Load and Transform steps or any combination of these steps.

 ## Data Extraction
-Starlake provides two options to extract, in full or incrementally, tables from your database:
+Starlake provides a fast way to extract, in full or incrementally, tables from your database.

-1. By directly connecting to the source database and copying tables to the target warehouse.
-This approach, based on a JDBC/ODBC connection, works well for small sets of data but is not suitable for exporting high volumes of data.

-2. By using the much faster and reliable bulk export feature of the source database, storing into files and load those files in the target warehouse.
+Using parallel load through a JDBC connection and configuring the incremental fields in the schema, you may extract your data incrementally.
+Once copied to the cloud provider of your choice, the data is available for further processing by the Load and Transform steps.

 ## Data Loading
 Usually, data loading is done by writing hand made custom parsers that transform input files into datasets of records.